suyash-2004/Attendance_Automation/README.md

 # Attendance Automation using Python with Face Recognition

-Welcome to the Attendance Automation project!
-This is a mini project for my 2nd year (3rd semester) coursework, focusing on automating attendance tracking through the power of Python with face recognition.
+This project, "Attendance automation using face detection in Python", focuses on automating attendance tracking through the power of Python with face recognition.

 <div align="center">